ghostverse/Ghost-Bulk-Email-Verifier/README.md

 3. **Bulk Email Validation**:
    - You can validate multiple email addresses in one go, making it ideal for handling large datasets.
+   - This script is valuable for businesses to ensure the quality of their email lists.
+It checks for the validity, whether emails are disposable, and if they are deliverable.
+This helps maintain a clean and effective email marketing list.

 4. **Identifying Disposable Emails**:
    - The script can detect disposable email addresses, which is useful for preventing sign-ups with temporary or throwaway emails and reducing the risk of spam.